serhiy-dranko/Dataskools/Week_5/Day_5/reflection_for_the_tasks.md

 Then answer one final question:

-> *"Before this week I thought data analysis was about...
-Now I think it is about..."*
+> Over of this week, I have become more confident in my skills in working with Power Query and creating simple visualizations.

 Write at least four sentences for this final answer.
 It does not need to sound impressive.
 It needs to be honest.